Ashe County Farmers Market is currently seeking Farmers to join our market for the 2024 season.

 Contact the Market Manager at 336-588-0348 and see if you would qualify to become a member of the Ashe County Farmers Market.

 Located in the heart of downtown West Jefferson, our market regularly attracts between 400 – 700 customers each Saturday during our market season, which runs from Spring through Fall.
 Our crowd swells to over 1000 visitors during special events and long weekends.

 Thanks to the support of the Town of West Jefferson, the Market appreciates a lighted, covered shelter that houses 35 vendor spaces with paved vendor parking where our shelter meets the Backstreet in West Jefferson.

 Fifteen of our shelter spaces are on the closed end of the shelter.
 Spaces on the closed end are completely secured with pull down doors when the market is closed, thus enabling these vendors to leave tables and booth props.

-We have two bathrooms on site and offer free coffee and hot water each Market Day to enjoy with our guests.
+We have two bathrooms on site and offer free coffee and hot water for tea each Market Day to enjoy with our guests.
 We keep our vendors cool with the availability of bottled water.

 Shelter spaces are assigned on a seniority basis as spaces open.

 Through the generosity of First Baptist Church, the Market also has the use of a large grassy area immediately above the Market structure that we use for additional vendor space, parking and for special events.

 Shelter vendors pull directly up to their space for easy, convenient loading/unloading.
 Grassy vendors set up right in front of their vehicles.
 Our customers have ample on-street parking along the Backstreet and side streets and at First Baptist Church.

 We pride ourselves on offering only the freshest and highest quality local produce.
 We achieve this through our policies, some of which appear below: